What’s so great about hiking Utah?

 We are especially blessed in Ogden, Utah, because there are more than 200 miles of trails surrounding us.
-The Weber Pathways website offers a full list of local trails, featuring trail information and descriptions.
+Trails Foundation Norther Utah (formerly Weber pathways) offers a full list of local trails, featuring trail information and descriptions.

 Whether you are an avid hiker or heading out on your first trail, preparation will make all the difference in your experience.